square/terraform-provider-anomalo/docs/index.md

 ### Optional

 - `host` (String) Your anomalo API host.
 Ex `https://anomalo.mycompany.com`
+- `organization` (String) Optional - the name of the organization this API key should act within the scope of.
+Ex. `Square`.
+The provider will not reset the organization after it finishes running.
+To use different organizations within the same terraform project, define multiple provider configurations and use Terraform's Resource provider Meta-Argument.
 - `token` (String, Sensitive) Your anomalo API token.
 Ex `j1ThisIsaFake%tokenMxJ`